099ersf2/099ersf2/README.md

 Job:

 I'm the Owner and Lead Scripter.
-I also, made some of the UI in the game.
+I also created some of the UI in the game.

-I have one other person working on this project they build the map and made some animations to the game.
+I have one other person working on this project who built the map and made some animations.

 **Titans of Valor**

-Status [PAUSED DEVELOPMENT]
+Status PAUSED DEVELOPMENT

 Description:

-It's a RPG game where players go through dungeons and fight monsters to get more loot.
+An RPG game where players go through dungeons and fight monsters to earn loot.

 Job:

 I'm the Owner and Lead Scripter.
-I also, mode most of the UI in the game.
+I mode most of the UI in the game.

 I have two other people working on this project.